 Results of Your Bone Scan

 After your exam, your doctor will tell you to drink a lot of water to flush the tracer out of your body.
-Since tracer is radioactive, you may need to use separate toilets at the doctors’ office.
+Since tracer is radioactive, you may need to use separate toilets at the doctors’ office, as well as at home, especially if you have kids.

 If your doctor sees changes on your bone scan, they’ll show up as “hot spots” which are darker areas or “cold spots” which are lighter.
 Bone scans show changes in your bones, but they don’t tell you if it’s because of cancer or not.
 You may have to have other tests to figure out what the changes mean.
 These extra tests will tell you if the spots are cancerous or related to another problem, like arthritis.